resteasy/gRPCtoJakartaREST-archetype/README.md

 project and builds all of the generated classes described in the [RESTEasy User Guide](https://resteasy.dev/docs/).

-The following parameter is required:

- 1. servlet.name: the name of the servlet managing the generated WAR

 The following parameters are optional:

- 2. classes: necessary entity / response classes not detected by the heuristic in `org.jboss.resteasy.grpc.protobuf.JavaToProtobufGenerator` in grpc-bridge
+ 1. classes: necessary entity / response classes not detected by the heuristic in `org.jboss.resteasy.grpc.protobuf.JavaToProtobufGenerator` in grpc-bridge

- 3. "inWildfly": "true" if and only if the gRPC bridge willl run in a version of WildFly supplied with the grpc subsystem.
+ 2. "inWildfly": "true" if and only if the gRPC bridge willl run in a version of WildFly supplied with the grpc subsystem.
 Defaults to "true".

 The "classes" parameter has the syntax